Sheriffs and Police Chiefs Eligibility

 The Solution

-This bill clarifies the laws to ensure that all sheriffs, chiefs, and marshals are held to the same standards, regardless of how they are appointed, whether their office is partisan or non-partisan, or the size of their jurisdiction.
+This bill clarifies the laws to ensure that all sheriffs, chiefs, and marshals are held to the same standards, regardless of whether they are appointed or elected, whether their office is partisan or non-partisan, or the size of the jurisdiction.

 Key Provisions